Starting with custom wood flooring

 Other floor definitions

-degrees with the surface of the piece.
+- PLAINSAWN - Lumber in which the annual growth rings make an angle of less than 45 degrees with thethe piece's surfacee.
 This exposes the springwood and summerwood of the annual growth ring to produce a pronounced grain pattern.